yashbonde/dall-e-baby/README.md

 ## Training

-First step is to train a discrete VAE which can be done by:
+First step is to clean the data using an extra script provided `python3 clean_data.py`. **Note** that you need to update the `folders` as per your requirements.
+Train a discrete VAE easily by running:
 ```
 python3 discrete_vae.py
 ```